How Yemen's Houthis control Sanaa and alarm the West

 How they managed to move in so quickly is not clear.
 One theory was that some army units were not loyal to President Abd Rabbu' Mansour Hadi.

-A senior official in Yemen's defense ministry said: "The units that were on the front line received verbal orders not to engage in confrontation."
+A senior official in Yemen's defence ministry said: "The units that were on the front line received verbal orders not to engage in confrontation."

 Now, Houthi checkpoints seem to be everywhere in Sanaa.